JamesPersaud/tsb_work_test_james_persaud/README.txt

 -----

+Current features
-You can currently only fly the player's ship around and shoot, with A and D to steer and P to thrust.
+ - Player ship and controlls: A and D to steer and P to thrust.
 O will fire bullets.
-There are some asteroids you can destroy but for now the player is invulnerable, there are no flying saucers and there is no score or game over condition.
+ - Asteroids
+    can be shot
+	will break down into smaller ones
+ - Flying saucers (only the big saucer AI is implemented and no diagonal movement at this point) can be shot will fire bullets

 I chose to shoot as close to the mark of the original game as possible in terms of aesthetics and mechanics so some things I've tried to be authentic with such as the size of the play area/ship, speed, acceleration and interia.
 Although these need a bit of tweaking I've made it easy to do so in the unity Editor while sticking to the ECS entities requirements.
 Turning is in 5 degree increments too like in the arcade.